sbaik97/R_Statistical_Analysis/README.md

 In this section, I wanted to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
 In order to do this, I used R's t.test() function to find four different p-values.

-**The question that I wanted to answer by doing this was:**
+**A question is:**

 1. Do any of the four groups have a statistically different mean from the population mena of 1,500 PSI?

+**Here is a breakdown of each of the four tests:**
-**t-test for All Three Combined Lot**
+ * t-test for All Three Combined Lot

 ![t-test For All Manufacturing](MechaCar_Stat.Analysis/figure-html/t-test_all_manufacturing_lots.png)

-**t-test for Each Lot**
+ * t-test for Each Lot

 ![t-test For All Manufacturing](MechaCar_Stat.Analysis/figure-html/t-tests_each_lot.png)

-**Html link:**
+ * Html link:
 https://htmlpreview.github.io/?https://github.com/sbaik97/R_Statistical_Analysis/blob/main/MechaCar_Stat.Analysis/t-tests_suspension_coils.html

-**The answer to this question is:**
+**The answer is:**

 1. By using a significance level of 95%, meaning that 95% of the time this tests results would be true, I tested to see if any of the four groups had a statistical difference from the mean of 1,500 PSI.
 After running the tests, all four p-values where much greater than .05 meaning that I would fail to reject that there is a statistical difference between the four groups and the population mean.

-Here is a breakdown of each of the four tests:

 ### 4. Study Design: MechaCar vs Competition

-In this section, I am comparing how the MechaCar performs with the competition.
-I am not preforming any tests in R, I am talking about how I would go about completing this analysis.
-In order to do this I want to answer four different questions which are:
+Using your knowledge of R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

 1. What metric or metrics are you going to test?
 2. What is the null hypothesis or alternative hypothesis?